Investor fears rise over recession, bear market as coronavirus spreads in US

 As the virus has spread in the United States, investors have become increasingly worried about a number of factors, including what some have called an uneven government response, confusion about the number of cases in the country and concerns that fear of contracting the virus or government-imposed limits on movement will hit consumer spending and damage the economy.

+READ: Coronavirus may force Americans to avoid crowds and cancel cruises, health official warns

-Analysts at Deutsche Bank outlined a scenario where the benchmark S&P 500 index falls into a bear market - commonly defined as a price drop of 20per cent or more from highs - if the disease is not contained quickly.
-The index was down around 8per cent from its peak on Friday.
+Analysts at Deutsche Bank outlined a scenario where the benchmark S&P 500 index falls into a bear market - commonly defined as a price drop of 20 per cent or more from highs - if the disease is not contained quickly.
+The index was down around eight per cent from its peak on Friday.

 "The market has only moved from being significantly overvalued ... to being modestly so," analysts at the bank wrote.
 "Equities are yet to price in any drops in macro and earnings growth from the expected slowdown in activity."